superco01/go-design-patterns/facade/README.md

 Facade design pattern is part of the Gang of Four design patterns.
-This pattern is under structural behavior category.
+This pattern is under structural category.

 The concept of this pattern is to hide the complexity of sub-systems by adding additional layers of abstaction.